United States Regiments & Batteries > Pennsylvania > 1st Regiment Pennsylvania Reserves

 March 7 First Lieutenant Isaiah H. Graham was promoted to captain of Company I.

-June 25 The regiment rejoined the Army of the Potomac attached to 1st Brigade, 3rd Division, 5th Army Corps
+June 25 The regiment rejoined the Army of the Potomac attached to 1st Brigade, 3rd Division, 5th Corps

 July 1-3